-Fire Incompatibility None known.
-Special protective equipment a Special protective equipment and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility 44mk1 Fire incompatibility 441111 Special protective equipment a and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Non combustible.
 Not considered a significant fire risk, however containers may burn.
-Decomposition may produce toxic fumes of: nitrogen oxides (NOx) May emit poisonous fumes.
+May emit poisonous fumes.
 May emit corrosive fumes.
+Decomposes on heating and produces: